 Cell phones have small batteries for their pocket-fitting form factor.
-In order to maximize the amount of time a cell phone can be powered on with such a small energy source, it’s necessary to allow consumers to use the entirety of the battery, from 100% all the way down to 0%.
-When a cell phone battery runs out of charge, it’s out of charge – there’s basically no energy left inside.
+In order to maximize the amount of time a cell phone can be powered on with such a small energy source, it’s necessary to allow consumers to use the entirety of the battery, from 100% all the way down to zero.
+When a cell phone battery runs out of charge, it’s out of charge—there’s basically no energy left inside.

-Just 500 cycles before obsolescence is perfectly fine and dandy for companies like Apple and Samsung, who would like you to buy a new phone every year, but two years of use doesn’t even come close to cutting it for cars, which are expected to last over a decade of use potentially by multiple owners.
+Just 500 cycles before obsolescence is perfectly fine and dandy for companies like Apple and Samsung, who would like you to buy a new phone every year, but two years of use doesn’t even come close to cutting it for cars, which are expected to last more than a decade of use, potentially by multiple owners.

 Thankfully, the batteries in electric vehicles aren’t put through this worst-case scenario.
 They are engineered to last with serious protections in place to prevent them from dying early.

 While not all manufacturers publish the “usable” battery capacity for their cars, Chevrolet did for the Volt plug-in hybrid.
-Of its 18.4. kWh battery pack, just 14 kWh of electricity is actually available to drivers – about 75% of the battery’s actual capacity.
-This means a charge from 0% to 100% in the car is more akin to a charge from 15% to 90% – a much less intense use-case for the Lithium-ion battery.
+Of its 18.4. kWh battery pack, just 14 kWh of electricity is actually available to drivers—about 75% of the battery’s actual capacity.
+This means a charge from zero to 100% in the car is more akin to a charge from 15% to 90%—a much less intense use-case for the Lithium-ion battery.
 This allows for thousands of cycles before serious degradation begins to occur, compared to just hundreds.

 Furthermore, one of the worst things you can do to a Lithium-ion battery is to run it down to 0% and let it sit empty without recharging it.
-This battery reserve is a way of preventing careless users from doing just that and ruining their cars because again – 0% for driver is not actually 0% in the battery.
+This battery reserve is a way of preventing careless users from doing just that and ruining their cars—because, again, 0% for drivers is not actually 0% in the battery.

 These protections are lessons learned from the Tesla Roadster.
 The Roadster did not have any reserve built into the battery.
-It is possible to drain the battery to actual 0%.
-If the Roadster is left unplugged like that then eventually the battery capacity will be trashed, and a new battery will be required to get the car in working order again.
+It is possible to drain the battery to actual zero.
+If the Roadster is left unplugged and allowed to drain to zero, the battery capacity will be trashed and a new battery will be required to get the car in working order again.
 While it is certainly possible to keep a Roadster battery in tip-top shape for many years of use, there’s nothing protecting the Roadster from negligent ownership.

-Speaking of Tesla, they have a slightly different approach to protections than other manufacturers.
-Tesla is transparent about their top-end buffer – their cars will only charge to 90% by default.
+Speaking of Tesla, the automaker has a slightly different approach to protections than other manufacturers.
+Tesla is transparent about the top-end buffer of its cars and will only allow them to charge to 90% by default.
 You can actually adjust this daily driving buffer to be anywhere between 50% and 90%, depending on your personal preference.